 (3) Information acquisition, the value of observations, and memory

 As a matter of fact, the classical formalisms used to model information acquisition are idealized largely.
 Models commonly assume a simple group structure where individuals observe simultaneously everyone else in their group, and then infer the majority behaviour from this far-reaching, sweeping look.
-Especially when more than three role models are observed the evolutionary dynamics can be more complex than previously thought (Krebs Denton et al., 2020).
 More realistically, observations in fact are gathered sequentially from a subset of the whole population (Morgan, Acerbi & van Leeuwen, 2019), as in a recent study on chimpanzees (Pan troglodytes; Watson et al., 2018).
 Organisms must deduce the majority behaviour from such imperfect samples, probably by using individual learning and memory, which none of the models of conformity we know has implemented.
 Different environments could promote different ways to deal with information.
 In unstable environments for instance, older observations may be discounted in favour of recent ones, since reliance on past observations could cause deleterious behavioural inertia.
+Regarding the size of the sample of demonstrators, Krebs Denton et al. (2020) showed that evolutionary dynamics can be more complex than previously thought when there are more than three role models, as in Boyd & Richerson’s (1985) classical treatment.

 Similar arguments hold for how to integrate space, prestige or other characteristics into the evaluation of observation.
 Should an immigrant completely ignore information from its home environment in favour of local practices?
 Should it give more weight to demonstrators similar to itself?
 Is a prestigious demonstrator worth two, ten, or a thousand ordinary ones?
 Mesoudi (2018) addressed similar questions by modelling immigrant conformist acculturation.
 Basically, this comes down to studying the interaction between conformity and other biases, such as prestige, success, locality, ethnicity, age, sex, etc. The core problem is to determine the value of adding a single demonstrator into the decision process, based on that demonstrator’s personal characteristics relative to the observer.
 This is both a theoretical and an empirical question that needs to be explored.